thomashancock/TORCH_Data_Processor/README.md

 * A C++14 compliant compiler (e.g. gcc 4.9 or greater)
 * A working installation of ROOT 6

-Note: The program has been tested with root 6.08.04, but theoretically any version of ROOT 6 should work (if you have issues related to this, contact Thomas Hancock).
+Note: The program has been tested with root 6.08.04, but any version of ROOT 6 should work (if you have issues related to this, contact Thomas Hancock).

 ## Compiling the Processor <a name="Compiling"></a>
 The Multiboard Data Processor (MDP) is built using CMake.